LucaPetrescu/stackverflow-backend/README.md

 ```

 **Note:** When calling the endpoints: you will need to add to the URL an additional "auth" or "post" or whatever.
 This is because NGINX routes traffic through these locations via the API Gateway.
 So for example instead of having: `"/auth/loginUser"`, you are going to have `"/auth/auth/loginUser"`.

+Also, I know some of the endpoints are not supposed to be protected by an authentication middleware.
+However, I thought it would be nicer to have protected routes on the post related endpoints.
+I have added authentication middleware to most of the endpoints that are related to the post service.

 ## Tech Stack

 The techologies I have picked for this project are as following: